knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="setcartcurrency"></a>
 # **SetCartCurrency**
-> void SetCartCurrency (string id, string currencyCode)
+> void SetCartCurrency (string id, StringWrapper currencyCode)

 Sets the currency to use for the cart